Portfolio Information for Faculty

 I am teaching an Ithaca Seminar course, what will I have to do with Taskstream?

-Not much except be familiar with Taskstream and the student learning outcomes for the Ithaca Seminar and your specific course’s perspective designation so you can direct students to submit representative work into Taskstream at some point during the semester.
+You need to be familiar with Taskstream and the student learning outcomes for the Ithaca Seminar and your specific course’s perspective designation so you can direct students to submit representative work into Taskstream at some point during the semester.
 You should also know where to direct students who need technical assistance with TaskStream.
 Contact ITS (Anthony Tabone) if you would like a specific instructional session on TaskStream for your students.

 If I"m teaching an Ithaca Seminar and want to provide feedback to my students on their portfolio submissions, how do I do that?